calcit-lang/calcit/README.md

 ### Modules

-`package.cirru` declares dependencies that need to download, which correspond to repositories on GitHub.
+`deps.cirru` declares dependencies that need to download, which correspond to repositories on GitHub.
 Specify a branch or a tag:

 ```cirru
 {}